perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 Perl was probably running these organizations, so there's some fondness for the good ol' days.

-Mostly, I helped both sides get in touch with Tom Christiansen and helping him manage all the players.
-He needed to work with the registrars, so if I could take any work off his plate he could focus on that bit.
+Mostly, I helped both sides get in touch with Tom Christiansen and helped him manage all the players.
+He needed to work with the registrars, so I took what work I could off his plate so he could focus on that bit.
 In many incidents, people become overwhelmed by everything that needs to happen and end up not doing anything.
 I took on the stuff that could let Tom focus.